-The shareholders' meeting on 22 July 2011 resolved on the remuneration regulation for Supervisory Board members as follows:
+The shareholders' meeting on 8 April 2022 resolved the remuneration regulation for Supervisory Board members as follows:

-- The members of the Supervisory Board receive a fixed remuneration of EUR 25,000 for the respective financial year.
-The Chairman of the Supervisory Board receives twice and the Deputy Chairman one and a half times the fixed remuneration of a Supervisory Board member. - Supervisory Board members who hold a seat on a committee receive further fixed remuneration of EUR 10,000 per committee.
-The Chairman of a committee receives 2.0 times and the Deputy Chairman 1.5 times the remaining fixed remuneration. - Each Supervisory Board member receives an attendance allowance of EUR 200 to attend a meeting of the Supervisory Board or one of its committees. - The Supervisory Board members are further reimbursed for the expenditure that they incur in connection with performing their duties as members of the Supervisory Board (travel expenses, individual bank-specific further training etc.). - The Supervisory Board members are reimbursed for the value-added tax incurred that they have to pay as a result of their activity as a member of the Supervisory Board or a committee.
+- The members of the Supervisory Board receive a fixed remuneration of EUR 30,000 for the respective financial year.
+The Chairman of the Supervisory Board receives EUR 75,000 and the Deputy Chairman EUR 50,000. - Supervisory Board members who hold a seat on a committee in accordance with Article 17(1) of the Articles of Association receive further fixed remuneration of EUR 12,500 per committee per year. - The Chairman of a committee receives further fixed remuneration of EUR 30,000 per year, the Deputy Chairman EUR 20,000. - Each Supervisory Board member receives an attendance allowance of EUR 200 to attend a meeting of the Supervisory Board or one of its committees. - The Supervisory Board members are further reimbursed for the expenditure that they incur in connection with performing their duties as members of the Supervisory Board (travel expenses, individual bank-specific further training etc.).